 One of the great things about the Milliard is that it’s manufactured with high-quality 3-pound density memory foam.
 This prevents the mattress flattening over time.
 It only comes with a single cover, but this is designed to be both washable and waterproof (TPU coating) to protect the mattress.
 While it’s great that the cover provides some protection from accidents, it probably won’t completely protect the mattress should your dog have an accident.

 Despite the high-quality construction, the Milliard is one of the cheapest memory foam dog beds on this list.
-If you don't want to pay extra for the DogBed4Less, this is a great alternative that your dog will love.
+If you don’t want to pay extra for the DogBed4Less, this is a great alternative that your dog will love (particularly if you have a small or medium breed.)

 The PetFusion Ultimate has appeared on several of our “Best Beds” lists due to its high-quality construction.
 It’s also available in four sizes, with the largest being suitable for dogs of up to 200lbs.
 Most importantly, the base provides excellent support and a comfortable place to sleep.